-HEADLIGHT LAMP REPLACEMENT (CHIEF-TAIN MODELS)
+HEADLIGHT LAMP REPLACEMENT (CHIEFTAIN MODELS)

-- 1. Remove the two bolts securing the front trim bezel to the fairing.
-Pull this piece forward to access the headlight. - 2.
-Remove the four screws 1 securing the headlamp retaining ring 2.
+- 1. Remove the two bolts securing the front trim bezel to the fairing (if equipped).
+Carefully pull down on the top edge of the headlight bezel to disengage the locking tab on top of the bezel, then pull the bezel off. - 2.
+Remove the four screws (1) securing the headlamp retaining ring (2).
 Remove the retaining ring.